Robert L. McLendon Jr.

-Robert L. McLendon Jr. was an American academic, and the former President of St. Johns River Community College based in Palatka, Florida.
-He served as the President from 1972–2008, and his 36 year tenure made him one of the longest serving Presidents in the history of the Florida Community Colleges System.
-McLendon was instrumental in transitioning the school from a community college to a state college, leading it to becoming St. Johns River State College, as well as developing two more campuses in Orange Park and St. Augustine.
+Robert L. McLendon Jr. was an American academic, and the former president of St. Johns River Community College based in Palatka, Florida.
+He served as the president from 1972 to 2008.
+With his 36-year tenure he was one of the longest-serving presidents in the history of the Florida Community Colleges System.

+McLendon was instrumental in transitioning the school from a community college to a state college.
+With expansion of programs, he led it to be designated as St. Johns River State College.
+He also developed two more campuses in Orange Park and St. Augustine.
 McLendon graduated with his bachelor's degree from Florida Southern College.
-He received his master's degree and Doctorate from Florida State University.
-McLendon had previously served as vice-president and dean of academic affairs at SJRCC before he was appointed President.
+He received his master's degree and doctorate from Florida State University.
+McLendon had previously served as vice-president and dean of academic affairs at SJRCC before he was appointed president.

-He died on April 26, 2022 at the age of 84.
+He died on April 26, 2022, at the age of 84.